yocontra/maccraft/README.md

 ## Description

-MacCraft is a lightweight 3D voxel game inspired by Minecraft, built specifically for classic Macintosh computers with limited resources.
-Experience block-based construction and exploration with a DOOM-style rendering approach optimized for 68K processors.
+MacCraft is a lightweight game inspired by Minecraft, built specifically for classic Macintosh computers with limited resources.
+Experience block-based construction and exploration with a SimCity-style rendering approach optimized for 68K processors.

 ### Key Features